Emmanuel-Samuel/waste-app/README.md

-# Clean-Energy-App
+# Waste-App
-Implementing a web based app solution for Clean Energy
+Implementing a web based app solution for Waste Management